 Climate change tied to pregnancy risk affecting black mothers most, Christopher Flavelle, New York Times, June 18, 2020.

-Black, Hispanic, and Latino people car about climate change the most, Drew Costley, OneZero, May 6, 2020.
+Black, Hispanic, and Latino people care about climate change the most, Drew Costley, OneZero, May 6, 2020.

-Help make 2020 the year we begin bringing down greenhouse gas emissions and uniting to protect our beautiful world.
-Invite two friends to sign up for Power Up for Climate Solutions’ monthly climate actions.
-Below is a short the message you may share or adapt:
+Help make this the year we begin bringing down greenhouse gas emissions and uniting to protect our beautiful world.
+Invite a friend to join Power Up for Climate Solutions.
+Below is a short the message you can copy and paste or adapt:

 I belong to Power Up for Climate Solutions, (www.powerupforclimate.com) a non-profit devoted to helping people take action to contain the climate crisis.
 Once you sign up, you will receive climate action invitations chosen for their simplicity and impact about once a month.
 They also have great resources and a blog on their website.
 It’s free and you can unsubscribe at any time!
 Here’s the link to join: www.powerupforclimate.com/join-us/